-Gone are the days when people bagged with a Graduation degree landed up with good jobs.
-Courtesy to the ever-growing population a person with 2/3 related combination courses have better chances of survival in any Company.
-In the era of ‘Hire & Fire’ policy such people tend to survive in the Company as the Company can make the most of it through multi-talented people than someone with just one qualification.
-For example today knowledge of computers is no more looked upon as an additional educational qualification but it is a required qualification in any industry.
+Gone are the days when people bagged with a Graduation degree landed good jobs.
+Courtesy of the ever-growing population a person with 2/3 related combination courses has a better chance of survival in any Company.
+In the era of the ‘Hire & Fire’ policy such people tend to survive in the Company as the Company can make the most of it through multi-talented people rather than someone with just one qualification.
+For example today knowledge of computers is no longer looked upon as an additional educational qualification but it is a required qualification in any industry.

-- Inter-related topic/ course will always prove beneficial than studying one topic totally unrelated to work.
+Inter-related topics/courses will always prove more beneficial than studying one topic totally unrelated to work.

 An interrelated course will always have an advantage as the knowledge of one course can be applied in the working of the other.
-For e.g. a sound knowledge of one language [say Marathi] and a journalism course is advantageous in it’s own way.
+For e.g. a sound knowledge of one language [say Marathi] and a journalism course are advantageous in their own way.
 As the base is strong working on the matter becomes more easy and quick.
-The knowledge of one course is easily applied in the functioning of the other course.
+The knowledge of one course is easily applied to the functioning of the other course.

 As against the proverb ‘jack of trades & master on none’ today’s world asks for ‘jack of all trades & master of one’

-Sound knowledge of the subject, the industry, the consumer trends, and so on gives an individual an upward mobility with respect to personal & professional growth.
-As the understanding is in-depth there is less room for complains, frustrations, misunderstandings and laid back attitude.
+Sound knowledge of the subject, the industry, the consumer trends, and so on gives an individual upward mobility with respect to personal & professional growth.
+As the understanding is in-depth there is less room for complaints, frustrations, misunderstandings, and a laid-back attitude.